vinceumo/todo/tutorial.md

 });
 ```

-To render our lists in the side navigation, we need use the `v-for` directive.
+To render our lists in the side navigation, we need to use the `v-for` directive.

 ```html
 <nav v-bind:class="{'is-open': isNavOpen}">